incredibleLeitman/PhysicsGame/README.md

 *When the character hits the floor, they should become grounded so they can jump again.
 Depending on the angle of what they hit, they should not become grounded.
 You can demonstrate this with walls or even sloped surfaces.*

-Player has a downward raycast attached to it which reads the normal of it in Player.gd.
+Player has a downward raycast attached to it which reads the normal of it in Player.gd ``_check_on_ground``.
 This value is used to determine, if the player is grounded and sets the rotation of the sprite to align the model with the surface.
 The effect can be seen in the level: for the higher slopes the player is not able to jump, because the angle does not count as grounded.

-**- Angular Velocity**
+**- Angular Velocity TBD**

 *A missile that comes towards you and rotates by angular velocity rather than by quaternion towards its forward.
 Easier in 2d!*